Products → Snow Pea

 - The snow pea is a variety of pea eaten whole in its pod while still unripe.
 Both snow peas and snap peas are sometimes referred to as “mangetout” (“eat all”).
 This vegetable has been cultivated since the 19th century in Europe.

-Snow peas can be grown in open fields during winter seasons, hence its name.
-Snow peas, along with sugar snap peas and unlike field and garden peas, are notable for having edible pods that lack inedible fibre ( in the form of “parchment”, a fibrous layer found in the inner pod rich in lignin) in the pod walls.
+- Snow peas can be grown in open fields during winter seasons, hence its name.
+Snow peas and sugar snap peas are notable for having edible pods that lack inedible fiber (in the form of “parchment”, a fibrous layer found in the inner pod) in the pod walls.

-They are an excellent source of dietary fibre and contain folate.
-100g of snow peas supplies 138 KJ for the energy.
+- Fantastic Fiber: They are an excellent source of dietary fiber and contain folate.
+100g of snow peas supplies 138 kJ of energy.